 The more often you abuse drugs, the faster your addiction will progress.
 In many cases, people don’t even realize they are addicted until they have reached a place of emotional despair.
 Leaving your addiction untreated can result in a variety of consequences, such as:

-The earlier you seek treatment, the easier it will be to stop using drugs and turn your life around.
+The earlier you seek help from a treatment program, the easier it will be to stop using drugs and turn your life around.
 However, it’s never too late for treatment, either.
 You should seek help as soon as you are ready to do so.

 Find Help Before It’s Too Late